Multiplicative Pacing Equilibria in Auction Markets: Computing Pacing Equilibria

-We first show that, in a feasible assignment $p_j$ must be equal to the second price. $p_j$ is both upper and lower-bounded by $\alpha_iv_{ij}$ for the bidder $i$ such that $r_{ij}=1$.
+We first show that, in a feasible assignment $p_j$ must be equal to the second price. $p_j$ is both upper and lower-bounded by $\alpha_iv_{ij}$ for the buyer $i$ such that $r_{ij}=1$.
 Furthermore, \eqref{eqn:price} guarantees that $p_j$ is at least as high as the second-highest bid.
-Finally note that if $\alpha_iv_{ij}$ is the highest bid $h_j$ and $r_{ij}=1$, then there must exist at least one other bidder such that $\alpha_{i'}v_{i'j}=h_j$ because \eqref{eqn:distinctwr} ensures that $w_{i'j}=1$ for some $i'$, and \eqref{eqn:highbidupper}-\eqref{eqn:winner} then imply that bidder $i'$ must satisfy $\alpha_{i'}v_{i'j}=h_j$.
+Finally note that if $\alpha_iv_{ij}$ is the highest bid $h_j$ and $r_{ij}=1$, then there must exist at least one other buyer such that $\alpha_{i'}v_{i'j}=h_j$ because \eqref{eqn:distinctwr} ensures that $w_{i'j}=1$ for some $i'$, and \eqref{eqn:highbidupper}-\eqref{eqn:winner} then imply that buyer $i'$ must satisfy $\alpha_{i'}v_{i'j}=h_j$.
 This shows that $p_j$ is the second price.
-Now it remains to note that all bidders $i$ with $x_{ij}>0$ pay $p_j$, which is exactly the highest bid other than their own for $r_{ij}=0$.
-When $r_{ij}=1$, we established that $w_{i'j}=1$ for some other bidder, and thus $i$ and $i'$ must be tied for first price, and bidder $i$ is thus still paying the highest bid other than their own.
+Now it remains to note that all buyers $i$ with $x_{ij}>0$ pay $p_j$, which is exactly the highest bid other than their own for $r_{ij}=0$.
+When $r_{ij}=1$, we established that $w_{i'j}=1$ for some other buyer, and thus $i$ and $i'$ must be tied for first price, and buyer $i$ is thus still paying the highest bid other than their own.
 This shows that the second condition of a pacing equilibrium is satisfied.

 Constraint~\eqref{eqn:budget} ensures that all budgets are satisfied.
 Constraints~\eqref{eqn:ydef} and~\eqref{eqn:alpha} ensure that if budgets are not fully spent then $y_i=0$, and $\alpha_i$ is then forced to be $1$.
-This shows that the third condition of a pacing equilibrium is satisfied. \end{proof}
+This shows that the third condition of a pacing equilibrium is satisfied. \Halmos \end{proof}